teknobingo/trust/README.md

     end
   end

   class Voucher < Default
     member_roles :accountant do
       can :edit, :show, :if => :associated_with_client?
     end
     def members_role()
       user.member_role( subject_or_parent.team )
     end
   end

+  # Rails 4 - defininitions for  strong_params
+  class Invoice < Default
+    require :invoice          # requires :invoice hash.
+This is set by default, so in practice not necessary to define permit :date, :due_days   # permitted parameters
+    role :accountant do
+      can :edit, :show, :if => :associated_with_client?
+    end
+    role :department_manager, :accountant do
+      can :new, :create, :if => lambda { parent }, permit: [:date, :due_days, :discount]
+    end
+  end
 end